TASER: Table Agents for Schema-guided Extraction and Recommendation: Results and Discussion

 \textbf{Schema Diversity and Utilization:} Schema diversity, as measured by the average pairwise Levenshtein distance, is maximized for moderate batch sizes (100–250), as shown in Appendix~\ref{app:diversity}.
 While larger batch sizes (500) yield a higher proportion of utilized schemas—up to 59\%—smaller, more diverse batches tend to have lower utilization rates (Table~\ref{tab:schema-utilization}).
 Furthermore, the accretive gain in 402 additional unique schemas yielded only marginal improvements in holding coverage (6.1\%).
-Figure~\ref{fig:coverage-utilization-tradeoff} illustrates this tradeoff: smaller batch sizes cover more unmatched holdings at the expense of efficiency (96.1\% coverage for 29.0\% utilization at batch size 10), whereas larger batches achieve higher schema utilization (59.0\% at batch size 500), a greater proportion of actionable suggestions.
-This spectrum allows TASER to target either exhaustive coverage or more efficient, high-value schema evolution, depending on application needs.
+Figure~\ref{fig:coverage-utilization-tradeoff} illustrates this tradeoff: smaller batch sizes cover more unmatched holdings at the expense of efficiency (96.1\% coverage for 29.0\% utilization at batch size 10), whereas larger batches achieve higher schema utilization (59.0\% at batch size 500).